 If you need to perform a refactoring (like a method rename) as part of a task, make a change that does just the refactoring, and send that out before adding new code or functionality.
 Purely syntactic or mechanical changes are easier to correctly review than changes to logic or behavior.
 Changes that combine both to many files are the hardest to review.

 In order to account for delays in review, you should be sending changes for review well in advance of the due date, since proper review can require multiple rounds of changes.
 Do not wait until the night before the due date!

-With these in mind, students writing code for an assignment should find a way to submit at least two changes per week.
+With these in mind, students writing code for an assignment should find a way to submit at least two non-trivial changes per week.

 Code should be written with readability in mind.
 We will go into this in detail through lectures, but in short it should be: